learnlatex/learnlatex.github.io/en/more-02.md

 If you are in Japan, or writing lots of Japanese, you might also come across pTeX and upTeX.
 These are specialised engines for vertical typesetting.
-LuaTeX can also do a lot of this, but at the moment upTeX in particular is still the most popular system for Japanese.
+LuaTeX can also do a lot of this, but at the moment upTeX, in particular, is still the most popular system for Japanese.